BerndHagen/MemoInk-Personal-Diary-App/README.md

 > **Note:** If the installation failed, check that you have enough free space on your device and the right permissions

 ## **Functionality Overview**

+Let us walk you through the main features we've implemented:

 ### Home Screen